aionescu/pseudocode/README.md

-# Pseudoi
+# pseudo

-An interpreter for romanian pseudocode that I wrote for my programming certificate at the end of high school.
+Romanian pseudocode interpreter

-## Building from source
+## Building and running

-In order to build the project for a specific platform, run `dotnet build -r <platform>` in the repository's directory, where `<platform>` is either `win-x64`, `win-x86`, `linux-x64`, or `osx-x64`.

-You will need the .NET Core SDK v3.0 or newer, which you can download [here](https://dotnet.microsoft.com/download).
+You will need the .NET Core SDK, which can be found [here](https://dotnet.microsoft.com/download).

+To build, run `dotnet build` in the repo's root directory.

+To run the project, run `dotnet run <file>` (e.g. `dotnet run Samples/Adunare.pseudo`).
+Running will also build the project.

 ## License